Posted on 27th September '16 in MAP Monitoring - Comments

 WHERE DID IT COME FROM?

 As online retailers started to appear, they often resorted to discounting, promotions, and lower prices to get a leg up on competitors and stand out.
 They still do.
-It’s a become a game of how low can you go?
-This leave little room to compete on anything other than price.
+It's become a game of how low can you go?
+This leaves little room to compete on anything other than price.

 Since it's now incredibly easy to put products online and discount, minimum advertised price (MAP) policies started to show up on the scene to control the downward spiral.